Mets - Diamondbacks Prediction, Odds, Pick, How To Watch

-The New York Mets visit the Arizona Diamondbacks to continue their series today.
+The New York Mets visit the Arizona Diamondbacks aiming for a sweep today.
 It is now time to continue our MLB odds series with a Mets-Diamondbacks prediction, pick, and how-to-watch.

-With the win yesterday, the Mets have won three straight games but still sit seven games under .500 and 18 games back from the Braves in the division.
-Yesterday, It was Max Scherzer getting his sixth straight victory in the game.
+In game one it was Max Scherzer getting his sixth straight victory in the game.
 Mad Max was not the scheduled starter, as Kodai Senga was scheduled to start, but when called upon he stepped in.
-It was not a perfect game for him, as he gave up home runs to Corbin Carroll, Christian Walker, and Lourdes Gurriel Jr., but the Mets scored enough to get him the win.
 Starling Marte, Brandon Nimmo, and Francisco Alvarez hit home runs for the Mets to get them the win.

-With the loss, the Diamondbacks dropped to 50-36 on the season.
-Still, they have a 2.5-game lead over the Dodgers right now in the division.
+Senga did get the start in game two of the series and pitched well.
+He went eight innings giving up just one run and striking out 12.
+With two outs in the ninth, the Mets were still down by one.
+Alvarez homered for his second straight day to tie the game, and then a few batters later Mark Canha tripled in the go-ahead run.
+The Mets have now won four in a row, but are still six games under .500 for the season.

 Here are the Mets-Diamondbacks MLB odds, courtesy of FanDuel.